 7. Connect With Nature

 Studies have shown that being around nature, even for small amounts of time, makes people feel more energized.
-It is thought this may have to do with its impact on decreasing activated stress responses.
+Experts think that this may have to do with nature's impact on decreasing stress responses.

 Caffeine may be the best-known quick fix when tiredness hits, but there are plenty of other ways to boost your energy and get going.
 From snacks to naps, healthy habits can be all the jolt you need.